 Children aged 2 to 4 years without high-risk conditions and with mild illness may not need antiviral treatment.
 Children 5 years and older will often not be given antivirals unless they have another high-risk condition.

 When needed, these medicines work best if started within 48 hours after symptoms begin, if possible.

-Serious side effects from these medicines are quite rare.
-Health care providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.
+Serious side effects from this medicine are quite rare.
+Providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.